skaylink/terraform-azurerm-skaylink-buildagents/README.md

 ## Usage

 An example usage of the module is provided below, here a VNet has been provisioned using the [skaylink-vnet](https://registry.terraform.io/modules/skaylink/skaylink-vnet/azurerm/latest) module.
-In the example a cloud config file called `agents-init.conf.tftpl` file is given as input:
+In the example a cloud config file called `cloud-init.conf` file is given as input:

 ```terraform
 resource "azurerm_resource_group" "agent" {